jrpotter/notebook/notes/lambda-calculus/index.md

 %%ANKI
 Basic
-What intuition does the "occurs in" relation aim to capture?
+What intuition does the "occurs in" relation of $\lambda$-calculus aim to capture?
 Back: Whether a $\lambda$-term appears somewhere in another $\lambda$-term.
 Reference: Hindley, J Roger, and Jonathan P Seldin.
 “Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
 <!--ID: 1716743248117-->